CMMC 2.0 Compliance

 Key Threshold

-CMMC is the Department of Defense's mandatory cybersecurity certification framework for the Defense Industrial Base and the cornerstone of DoD supply chain security.
-For supply chain and compliance teams, the core obligation is proving—not just claiming—that your organization and every subcontractor meets NIST SP 800-171 security requirements as a condition of contract award.
+CMMC 2.0 is the Department of Defense's mandatory cybersecurity certification framework and the cornerstone of defense supply chain cybersecurity governance.
+For supply chain teams, the primary obligation is ensuring that every contractor and subcontractor handling Controlled Unclassified Information (CUI) or Federal Contract Information (FCI) implements verified cybersecurity controls aligned with NIST SP 800-171.

 Key Components / Sub-Frameworks